 Young seedlings are prone to damping off, which is a soil borne disease that causes seedlings to wilt and die.
 Flying insect larvae eat all parts of the plant.
 Sucking insects feed on the sap and creeping snails and slugs make Swiss cheese of the foliage.
 Artichoke plants under attack by insects may need pesticides, but oftentimes the old “pick and squish” method will keep them from much harm.

 Artichoke Plant Diseases

-The majority of artichoke plant diseases can be avoided by crop rotation, pest management and avoiding overhead watering.
+The majority of artichoke plant diseases can be avoided by crop rotation, pest management, and avoiding overhead watering.
 Some diseases, like verticillium wilt, are common on other crop plants like strawberries and lettuces.
 Avoid planting near these crops to avoid spreading disease.
 Care of diseased artichokes may involve removal of afflicted plant parts.
 Healthy, vigorous plants can withstand most artichoke plant diseases.

 Chewing insects reduce the ornamental appeal of the leaves but can also kill the foliage if large numbers attack.
-Watch for leafhoppers, many forms of moth, cutworms, armyworms and any other larvae.
+Watch for leafhoppers, many forms of moth, cutworms, armyworms, and any other larvae.
 Do not let slow snails and slugs fool you.
 Their slow crawl up the stout stems of your artichoke can spell disaster for its leaves.
 Overnight eating patterns will create a lacy tapestry of foliage, which affects the plant’s ability to gather solar energy.

-When you search for artichoke pests, do not forget to look underneath the huge leaves.
+When you search for artichoke pests, don’t forget to look underneath the huge leaves.
 The next generation of pest may be in egg form waiting to hatch and get eating.
 Blast the leaves with water in the morning to remove many insects.
 Apply horticultural soap or neem oil for heavier infestations and pick off larvae before they can do any serious damage.